 What you see above is the original version of my artwork concept “Monsters Only I See” from 2010.
 As I recall, the idea came to me when I was passing by my bathroom mirror one night, late at night.
 I think I was in the midst of a depressive episode at the time.
-To be clear, I’ve never actually stabbed any mirrors or anything myself or seen any actual gremlins in mirrors or elsewhere for that matter.
-This artwork concept has recently been renamed “Monstrosity of the Mind” in 2016 for the final redux.
+To be clear, I’ve never actually stabbed any mirrors or anything myself or have I seen any actual gremlins in mirrors or elsewhere for that matter.
+I renamed this artwork concept “Monstrosity of the Mind” in 2016 for the final redux.

 Read on to see exactly how this artwork has evolved over the years as I tried to perfect it.
 To see the most recent and/or final redux of this artwork, see here: Monstrosity of the Mind